iron-software/IronPdf.Examples/examples/csharp-send-pdf-to-printer/README.md

 ***Based on <https://ironpdf.com/examples/csharp-send-pdf-to-printer/>***

-IronPDF provides a straightforward approach for developers to generate PDF documents using C#, F#, and VB.NET within .NET Core and .NET Framework environments.
+IronPDF provides a straightforward method for developers to generate PDF documents in C#, F#, and VB.NET within both .NET Core and .NET Framework environments.

-This example demonstrates how to convert HTML content into a PDF document.
+This sample illustrates how to render a PDF document from HTML.

-Developers can use basic HTML or enhance their documents with CSS, images, and JavaScript.
+Developers have the option to utilize basic HTML or enhance their documents with CSS, images, and JavaScript.

-IronPDF offers "[pixel perfect HTML to PDF conversion](https://ironpdf.com/how-to/pixel-perfect-html-to-pdf/)" that rivals the desktop editions of Google Chrome.
+The rendering capability of IronPDF is described as "[pixel perfect HTML to PDF conversion](https://ironpdf.com/how-to/pixel-perfect-html-to-pdf/)", similar to what you would expect from the desktop edition of Google Chrome.